broadcastt/broadcastt-laravel-http/README.md

 ### Configuration

-To configure only the [Broadcasting](https://laravel.com/docs/broadcasting) driver and the default connection for the facade you have to modify `config/broadcasting.php` as you have to ad an item to the `connections` array.
+To configure only the [Broadcasting](https://laravel.com/docs/broadcasting) driver you have to modify `config/broadcasting.php`.
+You have to have an item in the `connections` array with its driver set to `broadcastt`.

 ```
 'broadcastt' => [